Battle of Shanghai: Casualties

 The Japanese claimed their casualties in the Shanghai campaign amounted to 9,115 killed and 31,257 injured.
 Historian Peter Harmsen notes that this figure is possibly understated, as Iwane Matsui had recorded in his diary that his forces had sustained over 18,000 deaths to combat and disease in the Shanghai-Nanjing Campaign.
 Historian Richard Frank agrees, and states the official Japanese figures fail to convey the extent of their losses sustained during the campaign, especially the four most heavily engaged divisions such as the 9th division, which suffered a 94% casualty rate.
 According to official Japanese military records compiled by Ikuhiko Hata, the five divisions most involved in combat (3rd, 9th, 11th, 13th, 101st) suffered 42,202 casualties including 11,072 killed in action, although this number doesn't include losses from the Special Naval Landing Forces or any of the divisions deployed in October.
-The army ministry recorded the casualties of the 9th division in the battle of Shanghai and battle of Nanjing at 4,357 killed (including deaths from wounds) and 9,690 wounded, of which 12,000 casualties or 3,833 killed and 8,527 wounded occurred in the Battle of Shanghai near Guangfu and the Suzhou River from October 2 until November 7.
-According to the Japanese Official Gazette documenting wartime casualties, the Japanese forces had suffered nearly 20,000 fatalities in the fighting for Shanghai, of which nearly 18,800 were combat deaths.
+The army ministry recorded the casualties of the 9th Division in the battle of Shanghai and battle of Nanjing at 4,357 killed (including deaths from wounds) and 9,690 wounded, of which 12,000 casualties or 3,833 killed and 8,527 wounded occurred in the Battle of Shanghai near Guangfu and the Suzhou River from October 2 until November 7.

 A Japanese casualty is evacuated during fighting at the Suzhou Creek.

 Chinese wartime records indicate that the Japanese suffered over 60,000 casualties in the three months of combat around Shanghai.
 Jonathan Fenby provides a similar number, claiming the Japanese suffered some 70,000 casualties in the battle.
-Benjamin Lai provides higher figures, estimating the Japanese suffered a total of 93,000 to 99,000 casualties, including 17,000 combat deaths plus about 1,800 illness-induced deaths, making a total of almost 19,000 deaths, with another 35,000–40,000 wounded and 40,000 sick, for a combined total of 363,700 to 369,700 casualties.
+Benjamin Lai provides higher figures, estimating the Japanese suffered a total of 93,000 to 99,000 casualties, including 17,000 combat deaths plus about 1,800 illness-induced deaths, making a total of almost 19,000 deaths, with another 35,000–40,000 wounded and 40,000 sick, while the Chinese suffered 270,700 casualties including 187,200 killed and 83,500 wounded, for a combined total of 363,700 to 369,700 casualties.
 According to research done by James Paulose, the Japanese suffered 92,640 casualties and the Chinese suffered over 333,500 casualties based on the memoir of He Yingqin, for a combined total of at least 426,140 casualties.